TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/examples.rst

 If the :mod:`foo` extension belongs in the root package, the setup script for this could be  ::

-   from distutils.core import setup from distutils.extension import Extension setup(name='foobar',
+   kutoka distutils.core agiza setup kutoka distutils.extension agiza Extension setup(name='foobar',
          version='1.0',
          ext_modules=[Extension('foo', ['foo.c'])],